Recognition of education – general information

-Submitting an appeal against the decision of the Rector of MU
+Submitting an appeal against the decision of Masaryk University

-Appeals against decision of the Rector of MU concerning the foreign higher education and qualifications recognition are submitted only in writing to the following addresses:
+Appeals against decision of the Masaryk University concerning the foreign higher education and qualifications recognition are submitted only in writing to the following addresses:

 - Masaryk University Rector's Office, Office for Studies, Žerotínovo náměstí 9, 601 77 Brno